 - Bring to boil and it is ready for the oven.
 It should take you at most 10 minutes to get them done.

 The baking time is like 6-8 minutes because everything is actually already pre-cooked.
-The 6-8 minutes is only needed to melt the cheese properly.
+Oven time is only needed to melt the cheese properly.

 - Choose an oven-safe baking dish and add the pre-cooked casserole ingredients.

-- Top it with a generous amount of shredded cheese.
-You can even mix in some extra cheese if you like it cheezy, gooey.
+- Top it with a generous amount of shredded vegan cheese.
+You can even mix in some extra cheese if you like it cheezy, and gooey.

-- Bake in the oven for 6-8 minutes until cheese has melted.
+- Bake in the oven for 6-8 minutes until the cheese has melted.

 I would say anything you would serve with chili, taco, or burrito.
-Anything Mexican or Tex-Mex inspired topping would go amazingly with this casserole.
-Here are a couple of ideas for you to choose from:
+Anything Mexican or Tex-Mex-inspired topping would go amazingly with this casserole.
+We topped it this time with diced avocado and freshly chopped cilantro, but here are a couple of ideas for you to choose from: